TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ClassOverview/Index.rst

 Class Overview
 ==============

-Doctrine provides a set of `php` objects to represent, create and handle SQL queries and their results.
+`Doctrine`:pn: provides a set of `php` objects to represent, create and handle SQL queries and their results.
 The basic class structure was slightly enriched by TYPO3 to add CMS specific features.
 Extension authors will typically interact with these classes and objects: